 Dr. Capadona was born in 1978 in the southwest suburbs of Chicago, IL.
-He attended Saint Joseph’s College in Rensselaer, IN on an academic and athletic scholarship.
+He attended Saint Joseph’s College in Rensselaer, IN on an academic and athletic (baseball) scholarship.
 In May 2000, Dr. Capadona received his B.S. in Chemistry, and move to Atlanta, GA to attend Georgia Institute of Technology.
 In 2005, Dr. Capadona completed his Ph.D. thesis studying the effects of surface properties of biomedical implants on the control of cellular response and function.
 In June of 2005, Dr. Capadona began his career with the Department of Veterans Affairs as a Research Health Scientist.
 At this point, Dr. Capadona became interested in the neurodegenerative response to implanted biomedical devices.
-Since joining the VA, Dr. Capadona has received an Associate Investigator Award, a Career Development Award II, and is currently the PI of a Rehabilitation R&D Merit Review.
+Since joining the VA, Dr. Capadona has received an Associate Investigator Award, a Career Development Award II, and is currently the PI of two Rehabilitation R&D Merit Review.
 In August 2010, Dr. Capadona began a tenure track appointment in the Department of Biomedical Engineering at Case Western Reserve University.
-Dr. Capadona has co-authored two patents, two book chapters, ~95 scientific abstracts and ~30 peer reviewed scientific manuscripts, including one in Science and another that received the cover of Nature Nanotechnology.
-His research articles have been cited over 1700 times.
+Dr. Capadona has co-authored two patents, two book chapters, ~95 scientific abstracts and ~31 peer reviewed scientific manuscripts, including one in Science and another that received the cover of Nature Nanotechnology.
+His research articles have been cited over 1840 times.
 Dr. Capadona’s recent awards include: the Case School of Engineering Faculty Research Award, multiple graduate student mentoring awards, and the 2011 Presidential Early Career Award for his work on the development of bio-inspired materials for long-term implantable neurological devices at the Department of Veterans Affairs, under the umbrella of Rehabilitation R&D.

 Current CV (pdf)